 - Drop your body to the ground and modify your posture to perform the choke technique properly.

-- Finish the anaconda choke by creating tremendous pressure on the opponent’s neck that will force him to fall asleep if he chooses not to tap out.
+- Finish the anaconda choke by creating tremendous pressure on the opponent’s neck, forcing him to fall asleep if he chooses not to tap out.